 Level:

-From the top of the Bartolome Island, visitors can enjoy unforgettable vistas of the Galapagos archipelago like none other.
+From the top of Bartolome Island, visitors can enjoy one of the most spectacular sceneries in the Galápagos archipelago.
 The views of the little golden beaches of the Bartolome isthmus, the famous Pinnacle Rock, and the lunar-like landscape of the Santa Cruz Island studded with craters and lava flows are simply breathtaking.
-But this magnificent landscape is also home to many more wonders: sharks, turtles, penguins, sea lions, and hundreds of colored fish.
-Bartolome is simply one of the most beautiful snorkeling sites of the entire archipelago.
+But this magnificent landscape is also home to many more wonders: sharks, turtles, penguins, sea lions, and hundreds of colorful fish.
+Bartolome is simply one of the most beautiful snorkeling sites in the whole archipelago.

 The most famous snorkeling spot of Bartolome extends along the southern coast of the island.
 Depending on sea conditions and instructions from the National Park, the snorkeling session can be moved to a nearby area, around Bartolome or in Sullivan Bay, which faces the island.

-Schools of razor surgeonfish, often very impressive, graze from one rock to the other.
-You can even spot in some places hundreds of starfish sitting on a ledge, mainly panamic cushion star – the most common ones are a more or less brilliant red color – and chocolate chip sea stars, especially the yellow ones which are smaller.
-Bartolome island is also a site very much liked by green turtles, which can be found either in shallow water or on the surface.
+Schools of razor surgeonfish graze from one rock to the other.
+You can also spot in some places hundreds of starfish, mainly Galápagos starfish – the most common ones, mostly red – and chocolate starfish, yellow and smaller.
+Bartolome Island is also visited by many green sea turtles, which can be observed either in shallow water or on the surface.

-Do not neglect the deep sandy areas (↕6-10m/20-33ft).
-These are often perfect sites to spot common stingrays, whitetip sharks, as well as compact schools of hundreds of porkfish, hiding among the rocks.
+In the deep sandy areas (↕6-10m/20-33ft), you may spot stingrays, whitetip reef sharks, as well as huge schools of grunt.

-Curious sea lions are also common visitors to the site.
-The luckiest snorkelers can also cross paths with Galápagos penguins, which have established colonies in the vicinity.
-Undisturbed by the presence of people, they may even swim alongside snorkelers before diving into deep water searching for food.
+Inquisitive sea lions are also common visitors to the site.
+The luckiest snorkelers can also expect swimming with Galápagos penguins, which have settled on the island.
+Undisturbed by the human presence, they may even approach the snorkelers before diving into deeper water searching for food.

-Bartolome is an uninhabited island, entirely natural and protected by the Galapagos National Park, where no water and food can be purchased.
-Cruise and boat-trip operators are responsible for providing food and beverages.
+Bartolome is an uninhabited island, entirely natural and protected by the Galápagos National Park, where no water and food can be purchased.
+Cruise and boat-trip operators provide food and beverages.

 You must be logged in to post a comment.